Welcome to the LAA Advising Office

 - Connect students with campus and community resources.

 - Liberal & Applied Arts majors with 45 or fewer earned hours.
-(Exceptions: If your major is in Creative Writing, Geography, History, Liberal Studies, Social Work, Sociology, Spanish or French, see an advisor in the department of your major)
+(Exceptions: If your major is in Creative Writing, Geography, History, Liberal Studies, Political Science, Mass Media, Social Work, Sociology, Spanish or French, see an advisor in the department of your major)

 - All students on probation within the College of Liberal & Applied Arts.